canonical/rob-cos-demo-configuration/README.md

 It offers two branches with different levels of configuration:

-- `basic`: Provides a basic setup for quick starting monitoring and collecting data a the device.
+- `basic`: Provides a basic setup for quick starting monitoring and collecting data from a device.
 - `advanced`: Provides an extended setup with additional features such as TLS, identity management and Ceph storage.

 The snap provides a content sharing interface so that other snaps on the device can easily access the configuration.